avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/README.md

 <br>

-<b>Discipline | <b>COMPUTER SCIENCE & ENGINEERING/INFORMATION TECHNOLOGY
+<b>Discipline | <b>COMPUTER SCIENCE
 :--|:--|
 <b> Lab | <b> Computer Organization and Architecture Lab
 <b> Experiment|     <b>Implementing 3-8 line Decoder.

 <h5> About the Lab (Objective) : </h5>

-This Lab is related to CSE and IT Branch.
-In this lab the user will learn circuit designing and working of various electronics circuits.
+The objective of this Computer Organization and Architecture lab is to design electronic circuits and verify the circuit according to given truth table

 <h5> About the Experiment : </h5>

-Thsi experiment is about to design combinational circuit with the help of Logic Gates.
-This experiment is about to take n coded input in the form of n input and provide 2^n output.
+Decoder.
+In digital electronics, a decoder can take the form of a multiple-input, multiple-output logic circuit that converts coded inputs into coded outputs, where the input and output codes are different e.g. n-to-2n , binary-coded decimal decoders.

 <h5> Target Audience : </h5>

-Faculty and Students of 2nd year CSE and IT Branch
+Students learning Computer Organization and Architecture and other potential learner.

 <h5> Course Alignment : </h5>